GwGibson/IOT1026-Assignment-2/README.md

 # IOT1026-Assignment-2

-The output of the program has been verified to show that the implemented methods have worked as expected, as follows:Initial State: Locked
+The output of the program has been verified to show that the implemented methods have worked as expected, as follows:/ Initial State:Locked
 The chest cannot be opened because it is locked.
 New State: Locked
 New State: Locked